Voyage Japon Nice music but as others also commented, the instruments could not be seen perfectly.

 What are the formalities to travel to Japan as a tourist?

-As of October 11, all travelers are now able to freely visit Japan, without any restrictions and subject to the same conditions as before the Covid-19 pandemic.
+Since October 11, 2022, all travelers are now able to freely visit Japan, without any restrictions and subject to the same conditions as before the Covid-19 pandemic.

 Before leaving, what steps to take?